palo-it-hk/palo-next-turbo-demo/README.md

 More info is in this README on `loading.tsx`, sequential and progressive rendering.

+### Project Organization

+#### Routing

+Routes are made accessible in the browser by defining a `page.tsx` within the `/app` as well as sub-folders inside it.
+Since only the content in `page.tsx` is shown to the client, it means that you can create other files that are not `page.tsx` without conflict.

+- app
+  - dashboard
+    - page.tsx
+    - Hero.tsx

+The above Hero.tsx file will not effect the showing of `page.tsx` when the browser loads `/dashboard`.

+#### Private folders

+You can create private folders in `/app` to opt out of routing but prefixing the folder name with an underscore.
+For example naming a folder as `_example`

+#### Route groups

+In the app directory, nested folders are normally mapped to URL paths.
+However, you can mark a folder as a Route Group to prevent the folder from being included in the route's URL path.

+Example:

+- app
+  - (users)
+    - layout.tsx
+    - login
+      - page.tsx
+    - dashboard
+      - page.tsx

+In the above the URL to reach the dashboard is localhost:3000/layout and localhost:3000/dashboard.
+You can also add a layout which can be shared amongst them.

+You can also create multiple root layouts this way:

+- app
+  - (users)
+    - layout.tsx
+    - user-login
+      - page.tsx
+    - user-dashboard
+      - page.tsx
+  - (admin)
+    - layout.tsx
+    - admin-login
+      - page.tsx
+    - admin-dashboard
+      - page.tsx

+Be careful that the folder structuring does not resolve into the same url.

+If you use multiple root layouts without a top-level `layout.tsx` file, your home `page.tsx` file should be defined in one of the route groups, For example: app/(marketing)/page.tsx.

+Take note that, navigating across multiple root layouts will cause a full page load.

 ## 2. Routing

 By default, components inside `app/` are React Server Components.
 To use client-side rendering, add `'use client';` before on the top of your components file.